Fay Templeton: Returning to performing

 In 1925, Templeton appeared in an 'old-timer's' show at the Palace Theater, again working with Weber & Fields.
 At this time, Templeton re-announced retirement.
 Asked if she would continue to perform, she replied, "It's been great fun, but it's a new Broadway and a new theater, and hereafter I'll be content to look on from out front".

 In another change of heart, she returned to the stage in 1926 to play Mrs. Cripps, aka 'Buttercup', in a revival of H.M.S.
 Pinafore.
 Again, she claimed it was her last appearance on stage.

 When Templeton's husband died suddenly in 1932, she returned to the stage to resume earning a living; her husband's estate was never settled, leaving her without independent means of support.

 Her most significant stage appearance was in 1934’s production of "Roberta" by Jerome Kern in the role of Aunt Minnie, a dress shop owner in Paris.
 "Smoke Gets In Your Eyes", which was debuted in this play, became a signature American classic song.
-Written for Templeton, the musical number "Yesterdays (1933 song) has also entered the American songbook as a jazz standard.
+Written for Templeton, the musical number "Yesterdays" has also entered the American songbook as a jazz standard.
 While no recording of Templeton's rendition exists, the classic has been covered by dozens of artists over the decades since Templeton's launch of it in the show.

 Bob Hope, in his American stage debut, provided comic relief for this show, which ran nine months.